Low Carbon Fuel from Reforestation

-Hydrocracking is a refinery method that uses elevated temperatures and pressure in the presence of a catalyst to break down larger molecules such as those found in vegetable oils, into shorter hydrocarbon chains used in diesel engines.
+Hydro-treated Vegetable Oils (HVO) is a fast growing refinery method applied by an increasing number of oil companies in the world.
+It uses elevated temperatures and pressure to break down larger molecules such as those found in vegetable oils, into shorter hydrocarbon chains used in diesel engines.
 Renewable Diesel is also called Green Diesel, or hydro-treated vegetable oil (HVO).

 Cold flow properties